 This structure of Linga is a trinity in Hindu philosophy, which is a combination of Brahma, Vishnu, and Shiva.
 Representing the endless form of existence.

 There is a couple of myths related to the origin of the Shivaratri Festival.
-According to Shiva Purana, once Lord Vishnu and Lord Brahma started to argue about who is the most powerful among the two and thus lord Shiva appeared in a form of endless Linga to inform them that his existence is the first among them.
+According to Shiva Purana, once Lord Vishnu and Lord Brahma started to argue about who is the most powerful among the two and thus lord Shiva appeared in the form of endless Linga to inform them that his existence is the first among them.

 Shivaratri is also marked as a day when Lord Shiva got married to the mother goddesses Parvati.
 Thus, the festival carries great importance to females as a gender.
 Hindu women take fasting during the Shivaratri festival and visit the Shiva temple to plead for a loving and caring husband (unmarried women).